-Withdrawal of residence permits
+Section 58 (668/2013) Withdrawal of residence permits

-(1) A fixed-term or permanent residence permit is withdrawn if the alien has moved out of the country permanently or has continuously resided outside Finland for two years for permanent purposes.
+A fixed-term or permanent residence permit is withdrawn if the alien has moved out of the country permanently or has continuously resided outside Finland for two years for permanent purposes.

-(2) A long-term resident's EU residence permit is withdrawn if the alien has resided outside the territory of the European Union for two consecutive years or outside Finland for six consecutive years.
+A long-term resident's EU residence permit is withdrawn if the alien has resided outside the territory of the European Union for two consecutive years or outside Finland for six consecutive years.

-(3) In the case referred to in subsection 1 or 2, an alien may, before the expiry of the periods specified above, file an application to prevent the withdrawal of his or her residence permit.
+In the case referred to in subsection 1 or 2, an alien may, before the expiry of the periods specified above, file an application to prevent the withdrawal of his or her residence permit.
 If the application is granted, the decision shall state the period during which the residence permit is not withdrawn.
-The application may be granted if the alien has resided outside Finland or the be withdrawn if false information on the alien's identity or other matters relevant to the decision was knowingly given when the permit was applied for, or if information that might have prevented the issue of the residence permit was concealed.
-A long-term resident's EU residence permit may also be withdrawn if the grounds for its issue were residence based on refugee status or subsidiary protection status and if the status has been revoked under section 108(1).
+The application may be granted if the alien has resided outside Finland or the Community for special or exceptional reasons.

+A fixed-term or permanent residence permit or a long-term resident's EU residence permit may be withdrawn if false information on the alien's identity or other matters relevant to the decision was knowingly given when the permit was applied for, or if information that might have prevented the issue of the residence permit was concealed.
+A long-term resident's EU residence permit may also be withdrawn if the grounds for its issue were residence based on refugee status or subsidiary protection status and if the status has been revoked under section 108, subsection 1.